 William Carey University employees are encouraged to obtain a picture I.D. card from the student development office in Hattiesburg and from the student services office on the Coast campus.
-The card will entitle the employee, the employee's spouse and children, free admission to University sponsored athletic events and discounts to certain other designated University functions and activities.
+The card will entitle the employee, the employee's spouse and children, free admission to university sponsored athletic events and discounts to certain other designated university functions and activities.

-William Carey University fields intercollegiate teams in baseball, basketball, soccer, softball, and golf.
+William Carey University fields intercollegiate teams in baseball, basketball, soccer, softball, golf, crosscountry, tennis, and track & field.
 Intramural sports are provided through the Office of Student Activities.

 The Winters School of Music provides an annual concert series featuring guest artists in addition to performances given by various university ensembles, by faculty, and by students.
-A madrigal dinner at Christmas has become a major annual event, and is preceded on the Hattiesburg campus by an annual Christmas tree lighting ceremony, a tradition on that campus.
+They host the Christmas tree lighting ceremony, a tradition on the Hattiesburg campus.

 The William Carey Lectures feature a prominent missions scholar on the Hattiesburg campus each year.
-The faculty forum, sponsored by the faculty development committee and the Faculty Senate addresses issues of interest with the faculty and students participating.
-The Mississippi Humanities Council recognizes an outstanding scholar annually who presents a lecture or program to the University community.
+The faculty forum sponsored by the faculty development committee and the Faculty Senate addresses issues of interest with the faculty and students participating.
+The Mississippi Humanities Council recognizes an outstanding scholar annually who presents a lecture or program to the university community.

 Christian Leadership Lecture Series - The Mission Statement of William Carey University states that "The individual student is encouraged to develop his or her highest potential in scholarship, leadership and service.

 In order to encourage the development of leadership skills the university sponsors a lecture each trimester by an outstanding Christian who has distinguished himself or herself in a recognized field of endeavor.
 Invited lecturers will emphasize the role that Christian principles contribute to their success.